saitaiky/notebook/docs/docs/cloud-computing/aws/management/cognito.md

 ![sso](/img/aws/management/cognito/sso.png)
 :::

-AWS SSO manages access to all your AWS Organizations accounts, AWS SSO-integrated applications, and other business applications that support the Security Assertion Markup Language (SAML) 2.0 standard.
+AWS SSO manages access to all your AWS Organizations accounts, AWS SSO-integrated applications, and other business applications that support the **Security Assertion Markup Language (SAML)** 2.0 standard.
 This allows you to assign and manage your employees’ access to multiple AWS accounts, SAML-enabled cloud applications (such as **Salesforce, Microsoft 365, and Box**), and custom-built in-house applications, all from a central place.

 AWS SSO automatically provides you with **a store** by default, which you can use to manage your users and groups within AWS SSO.
 - If you choose to **store them in AWS SSO,** create your users and groups and assign their level of access to your AWS accounts and applications.
 - Alternatively, you can choose to connect to Your **External Identity Provider** using Azure Active Directory or connect to your Microsoft AD Directory using AWS Directory Service.

+### IAM Identity Center configurable AD sync

+> This is for provisioning users and groups from Active Directory

+IAM Identity Center configurable **AD sync** enables you to explicitly configure the identities in Microsoft Active Directory that are automatically synchronized into IAM Identity Center and control the synchronization process.
+Document: [IAM Identity Center configurable AD sync](https://docs.aws.amazon.com/singlesignon/latest/userguide/provision-users-from-ad-configurable-ADsync.html)